nix-community/robotnix/docs/attestation.md

       };
     }
     ```
-    You also need to have signing enabled during build time.
-Trying to build
+    You also need to have signing enabled during build time because the Auditor
-    for later signing with the release script doesn't build.
-(TODO: Probably a bug)
-    ```
-    Can't open /nix/store/a791pqlmh0npazbd6g310ga3b02mpz78-build=make-patched/target/product/security/auditor.x509.pem for reading, No such file or directory
-    140737348248832:error:02001002:system library:fopen:No such file or directory:crypto/bio/bss_file.c:69:fopen('/nix/store/a791pqlmh0npazbd6g310ga3b02mpz78-build=make-patched/target/product/security/auditor.x509.pem','r')
-    140737348248832:error:2006D080:BIO routines:BIO_new_file:no such file:crypto/bio/bss_file.c:76:
-    unable to load certificate
-    ```
+    app needs to know its own signing key during build.

  3. That's it from the Android side.
 Note that the custom Auditor app will be
     named “Robotnix Auditor”.
 When you build GrapheneOS the normal Auditor app